Jonathan-Cao/DareToWinWebapp/README.md

 #Introduction

-This webapp is acts as a companion app to the Telegram Bot game DareToWin (@daretowinbot) With this webapp, registered users are able to:
+This webapp is acts as a companion app to the Telegram Bot game DareToWin (@daretowinbot)<br>
+With this webapp, registered users are able to:
 * upload videos of their dares
 * upvote other users' dares and gain upvotes for their own